Ferrite-FEM/Ferrite.jl/docs/src/manual/boundary_conditions.md

 end
 ```

-We start by looping over all the faces of the cell, next we have to check if
+We start by looping over all the faces of the cell, next we check if this particular face is
-this particular face is located on the boundary, and then also check that the
-face is located on our face-set called `"Neumann Boundary"`.
+located on our faceset of interest called `"Neumann Boundary"`.
 If we have determined
 that the current face is indeed on the boundary and in our faceset, then we
 reinitialize `facevalues` for this face, using [`reinit!`](@ref).
 When `reinit!`ing
 `facevalues` we also need to give the face number in addition to the cell.